 Challenges

-The education and vocational training are not adapted to the dynamic and ever-changing labor market.
+Education and vocational training have not kept pace with a dynamic labor market.

-The industry is failing to grow and advance due to a lack of suitable human capital, applied research, automation, and innovation.
+Regional industry struggles to grow and advance due to a lack of suitable human capital, applied research, automation, and innovation.

 Overarching Objectives